simon-ess/training-vm/doc/creating-vm-from-scratch.md

 ## Create the VM

-Create a new virtual machine, using the Rocky Linux 9.3 iso image.
+Create a new virtual machine, using an Rocky Linux 9.4 iso image.
 (Both a local install from the 10GB DVD iso or a network install from the 900MB boot iso work.)
 Here are the settings we used.